 If there is not enough insurance, or the person causing the injury did not have insurance or the business was self insured, the accident claim will unfortunately often be severely reduced or discharged in bankruptcy.
-Our Minnesota personal injury lawyers have had this situation come up many times when a company or business has injured our client and then declares bankruptcy, or even where the company is already in the process of bankruptcy before the accident, but still operating, and our client is injured.
+Our Minnesota personal injury lawyers have had this situation come up many times when a company or business has injured our client and then files for bankruptcy, or even where the company is already in the process of bankruptcy before the accident, but still operating, and our client is injured.
 Often, there will be a claims process where the bankruptcy trustee will determine a value for the claim, and then that amount will be listed as an unsecured claim that will receive the same proportionate payment as other unsecured claims.
 (This is usually a very small payout on the claim).
 Unfortunately, with business bankruptcies where it is a big business (for example an injury lawyer in our office recently had this happen with a restaurant chain called Old Country Buffet), the bankruptcy administrators usually eat up most of the money by working on the bankruptcy for several years, leaving little in the end for the claimants.
 When it is an individual person who causes the accident and declares bankruptcy after injuring someone, the process is faster and is usually just one claim directed to a single insurance policy.
-Unfortunately, with an individual bankruptcy, our accident injury lawyers have found that if there is no insurance the injured person usually ends up with no compensation.
+Unfortunately, with an individual bankruptcy, our accident injury lawyers have found that if there is no insurance, the injured person usually ends up with no compensation.

 One exception to these discharge rules is that the Bankruptcy Code bars the discharge of any eventual judgment that involves the commission of “willful and malicious” act or is because of drunk driving under 11 U.S.C. § 523(a)(6).
 But the injured person has the burden of proof in bankruptcy court that the offender’s conduct satisfied the statutory requirement.